ducalex/odroid-go-multi-firmware/README.md

 # Description
-This is a mod of odroid-go-firmware for the Odroid GO.
+Odroid-go-multi-firmware is an improvement of the official Odroid GO firmware.
 It allows you to keep multiple applications installed in the flash and switch instantly between them.
 You can think of it as a multi-boot loader.

 # Installation